mscook/BanzaiDB/README.rst

 -------------

-Downstream analysis (secondary/tertiary) of large collections of draft microbial genomes typically generates many seperate flat files.
+Downstream analysis (secondary/tertiary) of large collections of draft microbial genomes typically generates many separate flat files.
 The bioinformatician will:
     * write scripts to parse and extract the important information